A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Classical Map and NPA calculations for H-plasmas

 An approximate form of $S_{ee}$ proposed by Chihara~\cite{Chihara2000} can also be calculated using the so-called ``ion feature" $I(k)$ of XRTS theory, using the bound electron-density $n_b(k)$ and the screening density $n_f(k)$ that is formed around each ion of nuclear charge $Z_n$.
 In the present case there are no bound electrons, with $\bar{Z} = 1$ and $n_b(k)=0$.

 Chihara's approximation does not satisfy the compressibility sumrule for a two component fluid unless the compressibility of the UEF is negligible.
 We have calculated the relevant quantities, viz., $n_f(k), S_{ii}(k)$ using the NPA and constructed $S_{ee}$ according to Eq.~\ref{SeeChihara.eqn}.
 This is displayed (dashed blue line) in Fig.~\ref{0p33gTEF1.fig}.
 We find that the Chihara approach is only moderately successful here, unlike with more dense plasmas, e.g., highly compressed Be studied in Ref.~\cite{CDWBe25}.
 In contrast, the results of the CMap approach seem to be in agreement.
+Furthermore, the Cmap, if applicable, provides an inexpensive approach to extending the limited structure data from PIMC and QMD towards the $k \to 0$ limit.